Field installation for commercial security projects can be a pain to manage, as many integrators know all too well.

 Managing with task lists helps project managers make sure that everyone is on the same page when it comes to project completion.

-This is helpful when working with larger teams because team members may have a different interpretation of where a project begins and ends.
+This is helpful when working with larger teams because team members may have different interpretations of where a project begins and ends.
 But even after you get everyone on the same page, you’ll still have to determine how a task was completed to call it a success.

 Project managers using tasks lists still have to consider: